-China's purpose appears to be to "erode our military advantages and deter us from intervening in a regional conflict..."75 These ambitions emphasize the importance of U.S. allies in the region; one of the few local U.S. advantages over China.
+China's hypersonic weapons program is reportedly ahead of the United States.
+The Chinese have conducted "hundreds" of hypersonic weapons tests relative to nine for the United States during the same timeframe.
+General Hyten called the pace at which China is moving "stunning," placing the United States at risk of being surpassed.
+China's purpose appears to be to "erode our military advantages and deter us from intervening in a regional conflict..."
+These ambitions emphasize the importance of U.S. allies in the region; one of the few local U.S. advantages over China.
 But they also mean that U.S. allies' assurance requirements may need updating as China's capabilities evolve.